November 2015 Picks

 - Enhance your child's critical thinking skills!
 The Duke TIP program has tips for parents wanting to develop the critical thinking skills of their child.

 - Be sure to check out I4C's collection of free educational iPhone and iPad apps for you and your child!

 - You can always visit our Parent Resources page to get grade level practice sites, find online sources, and information pertaining to homework, special needs, reading help, and more.

 - Don't forget our Technology Tutorial section in case you need refresher courses in your computer skills.

-- Zoom In and Out on Webpages - Have you ever opened up a website and the text was either too small or too large to read?
-There's a keyboard shortcut to fix it!
+- Zoom In and Out on Webpages -Text too small on a website?
 Zoom in by pressing "CTRL" and "+" and zoom out with "CTRL" and "-".
-More tech tips here.
+More internet tips here.

 We also have other basic instruction in Microsoft Office, including Word 2007, Excel 2007, Powerpoint 2007.